 Hokey Pokey- Your preschoolers will have fun with this classic simple song.

-Indoor Recess Songs and Activities
+Indoor Music, Songs and Dance Activities

 Cool Bear Hunt Movement Song- Students will learn work on their social skills and oral language skills as they go on a cool bear hunt.